Given the Right Conditions

 When I think about my own healing, I see so much of this very same playing out.
 In the beginning, I didn't even realize I had wounds.
 I just thought I was the plant that was in the wrong soil, had the wrong temperature, wrong pot, wrong owner.
 I kept seeing reasons outward that made things hard, not realizing I needed to turn inward to understand what was going on.

-It’s when old wounds I hadn't even known I was carrying started surfacing that I understood something was asking to be seen.
-There's a kind of a disorientation in that.
-Feeling things you can't quite name, from experiences you didn't know were still weighing on you.
+It’s when old wounds I hadn't even known I was carrying started surfacing that I understood something was asking to be witnessed.
+Often it’s paired with feeling things you can't quite name stemming from experiences you didn't know were still weighing on you.

 But that surfacing, as uncomfortable as it was, turned out to be the beginning of something.
 New experiences made room for new perspectives.
-A different way of moving through the world started to become possible.
+A different way of moving through the world was now starting to become possible.

 The wounds are still part of me, but they no longer hold me down.
 They've become part of what moves me forward.